buildkite/buildkite-agent-metrics/README.md

 ### The `token` package

-It is an abstraction layer enabling the retrieval of a Buildkite API token from different sources.
+It is an abstraction layer enabling the retrieval of a Buildkite Agent API token from different sources.

 The current supported sources are: